Sarah Osmer,

 EMDR-Trained, 200hr Register Yoga Teacher, Reiki II

-Specializations and Interests: relationship work for individuals, attachment and destructive patterns in relationships, healing our negative self-beliefs with Eye Movement Desensitization and Reprocessing (EMDR), EMDR Intensives, therapy for therapists, parent loss, and supervision for LPC-Associates.
+Specializations and Interests: relationship work for individuals and couples, healing our negative self-beliefs with Eye Movement Desensitization and Reprocessing (EMDR), EMDR Intensives, therapy for therapists, parent loss, and supervision for LPC-Associates.

 I’m for you if: you want a genuine relationship with your therapist, don’t mind a little irreverent humor from time to time, and are open to some creative, experimental therapy magic.